 When not at the Park, be sure to watch our elephants live on Elephant Cam.

 Witness the fastest land mammal up close and personal doing what it does best: run!
 Shiley's Cheetah Run, located near Lion Camp and Balloon Safari, is a unique, jaw-dropping experience.
 During Cheetah Run, the spotted sprinter races on a straight 330-foot-long track that allows the cheetah to really stretch its legs and reach an astounding speed: 0 to 70 miles per hour in just 4 seconds while chasing a mechanical lure attached to its favorite toy.
 If you're close enough, you may feel the wind as the cheetah passes by!

 Where in the Safari Park: Lemur Walk

 Want to get up close and personal with lemurs?
-Vist our brand new exhibit, Lemur Walk, in Gorilla Forest at the Safari Park!
-Lemur Walk is an immersive experience, where guests walk on a pathway through the animals' habitat and can watch the endearing primates socializing, grooming, jumping, climbing and even sunbathing, one of the lemur's favorite pastimes.
+Vist our brand-new exhibit, Lemur Walk, in Gorilla Forest at the Safari Park!
+Lemur Walk is an immersive experience, where guests walk on a pathway through the animals' habitat and watch the endearing primates socializing, grooming, jumping, climbing, and even sunbathing, one of the lemur's favorite pastimes.

-Lemur Walk is open daily to guests five years of age and older and is located in the renovated, former gibbon exhibit.
+Lemur Walk is open daily to guests five years of age and older and is located in the renovated former gibbon exhibit.
 For the comfort of the animals, Lemur Walk attendants remind guests not to touch or feed the animals, as tempting as it may be.
-Lemur Walk at the San Diego Zoo Safari Park is made possible by a gift from the estate of Burdell C. and Erma K. Bulgrin.
+Lemur Walk is made possible by a gift from the estate of Burdell C. and Erma K. Bulgrin.